argonne-lcf/ALCF_Hands_on_HPC_Workshop/04_profilingDeepLearning/NvidiaProfiler/README.md

 ```
 $ nsys profile python myapp.py
 ```
-This generates profile file in ?~@~Xreport.qdrep?~@~Y which can be imported to view with Nsight Systems UI.
+This generates profile file in .qdrep format which can be imported to view with Nsight Systems UI.
 It is recommended to run the script to generate the profile file on the compute node and copy it to local machine with Nvidia Nsight tools installed to import the profile and view the analysis.